 Professional Master’s Financial Aid – Students are automatically assess for PMFA; applications are not required.

 Master’s Completion Bursary – Offered in each academic session.
 See SGS website for details.

 Are part-time or flex-time students eligible for awards or bursaries?

 Generally, no. Part-time students may be eligible for the Professional Master’s Bursary and some OSOTFs.
 Some external granting agencies offer awards to doctoral flex-time students.

 How do I find out about awards?

-We send out all award notices by Email, and post them on the DLSPH website.
+We send out all award notices by Email to our student listservs, and post them on the DLSPH website.

 Can I have more than one award at a time?

 It depends on the awarding body.
 Some award agencies permit students to hold other awards worth, perhaps up to a maximum amount.
 The School encourages students to accept external awards first.
 UTF top-up funds are calculated after all other sources of funding are secured.

 You must provide the Graduate Office with a copy of the award letter showing the amount, source and duration of awards which you receive.